UK Biogas Funding for Biofuels CHP RO FiTs and RHI – Looking Back 10 Years

 The story of the current (2014) UK Biogas Funding mechanisms provided by the UK Government started in 2007, with the 2007 Pre-Budget Report and Comprehensive Spending Review.

 Here are various excerpts from the 2007 Pre-Budget Report and Comprehensive Spending Review October 2007, to give a flavour of the ideas behind the encouragement now being given to the renewable energy sector, which also benefits those who develop Anaerobic Digestion projects in the UK.

-In 2015, it seems that at last that process is now nearing completion with the incentives in-place, and implementation of new rules (Autumn 2014) for the RHI to ensure that there really will be at least 60% CO2 emissions savings from schemes which are paid the RHI.
+In 2015, it seems that at last that process is now nearing completion with the incentives in place, and implementation of new rules (Autumn 2014) for the RHI to ensure that there really will be at least 60% CO2 emissions savings from schemes that are paid the RHI.